Revised November 2019

 The Board has established a Board Member Position Profile to be used in the recruitment and selection of directors (attached hereto as Exhibit B).

 Candidates for nomination to the Board will be selected by the Governance/Nominating Committee taking into consideration the overall composition and the diversity of the Board and the skills, experience and expertise that Board members are able to offer.
+The Committee will endeavor to include candidates with a diversity of ethnicity and gender in the pool of candidates from which Board nominees are chosen.
+The Committee may also seek to include, in the candidate pool, individuals from non-executive corporate positions and non-traditional environments.
 In evaluating director nominees, the Committee considers the following, among other criteria:

 It has been deemed appropriate for at least one, and preferably several, members of the Board to meet the criteria for an ‘‘Audit Committee Financial Expert’’ as defined by Securities and Exchange Commission rules.